 “Programme” means the euro-commercial paper programme of the Issuer established by the Programme Agreements.

-“Programme Agreement” means this Agreement, any agreement for a Note Transaction[, the Guarantee,] the Deed of Covenant or the Agency Agreement.
+“Programme Agreement” means this Agreement, any agreement for a Note Transaction,[ the Guarantee,] the Deed of Covenant or the Agency Agreement.

-“Ratings Agency” means Fitch Ratings Ltd. (“Fitch”), Moody’s Investors Service, Limited (“Moodys”) or Standard & Poor’s Credit Market Services Europe Limited (“S&P”) or any other statistical ratings organisation which rates the Issuer’s debt securities.

 “Relevant Party” means in respect of each Dealer, each of its affiliates and each person who controls them (within the meaning of section 15 of the Securities Act or section 20 of the United States Securities Exchange Act of 1934, as amended), together with each of its directors, officers, employees and agents.

-[“Renminbi” and “CNY” denote the lawful currency of the People’s Republic of China; and “Renminbi Note” means a Note denominated in Renminbi.]

-[NB – documentation only caters for clearance though Euroclear and Clearstream.
-If the Programme needs to have the flexibility of issuing CNY denominated Notes to clear through the CMU in Hong Kong, additional provisions will be required]

-“Sanctions” means any [economic or financial] sanctions or embargoes and/or restrictive measures administered or imposed by the Office of Foreign Assets Control of the U.S. Department of the Treasury, the U.S. State Department, any other agency of the U.S. government, the United Nations, the European Union or the United Kingdom.
+“Sanctions” means any economic or financial sanctions or embargoes and/or restrictive measures administered or imposed by the Office of Foreign Assets Control of the U.S. Department of the Treasury, the U.S. State Department, any other agency of the U.S. government, the United Nations, the European Union or the United Kingdom.

-[NB – this definition may need to be amended to reflect any amendments made to the Sanctions provision in Clause 3.14]

 “Sterling” and “£” denote the lawful currency of the United Kingdom; and “Sterling Note” means a Note denominated in Sterling.

 “Subsidiary” means: